We're Going to Eat You

 We're Going to Eat You (地獄無門) is a 1980 Hong Kong horror comedy film directed by Tsui Hark.
-The film is about a secret agent, Agent 999, who is attempting to capture a thief named Rolex.
-Agent 999's hunt leads him to a village that is inhabited by cannibals.
+The film is about a secret agent, Agent 999, who is attempting to capture a thief named Rolex, but his hunt leads him to a village that is inhabited by cannibals.
 The film was not as big a success in Hong Kong as Tsui's later 1980 film Dangerous Encounters of the First Kind.

 Plot

 A secret agent named Agent 999 is in trying to apprehend a thief named Rolex.
 His hunt leads him to a village where residents routinely capture visitors and eat them.
 Although the cannibalistic ritual has been initiated by the town chief, the villagers feel close to rebelling against him as more of their food has been given to his soldiers than the townspeople.

 Agent 999 is rescued from the villagers by Rolex, who has been posing as the village chief's assistant.
 He rescues Agent 999 as an act to help redeem his career.
 Soon after, Rolex is caught by the village chief and eaten.
 This leads to Agent 999 escaping from several different villagers along with a newfound love in his life named Eileen.